mahdi-shafiei/tpu-recipes/training/ironwood/deepseek3-671b/4k-bf16-tpu7x-4x4x8/xpk/README.md

 Note that any MaxText configurations not explicitly overridden in `MAXTEXT_ARGS` are expected to use the defaults within the specified `WORKLOAD_IMAGE`.

+## DeepSeek V3 128 chip BF16 Recipe
+The deepseekv3 model 128 chip config uses `fsdp_shard_on_exp=true`, which shards weights by expert dimension in a 256-way.
+These weights are then all-gathered before the ragged_dot kernel, and fully FSDP is then applied during kernel computation.
+Please note that `fsdp_shard_on_exp=true` only works if num of experts is divisible by ici_fsdp_parallelism.

 ## Monitor the job